 - Companies reported at least a 2 percentage point lower cost trend growth for CDHPs (with 4 percent annual cost increases) versus other plans, including PPOs (6 percent), health maintenance organizations (7 percent) and exclusive provider networks (6 percent).

-“Employers are increasingly embracing plan designs that are cost-effective, promote consumer choice and accountability, and encourage employees to be more deliberate in how they spend their health care dollars,” Aon Hewitt Senior Vice President Maureen Fay said in a media release.
+“Employers are increasingly embracing plan designs that are cost-effective, promote consumer choice and accountability, and encourage employees to be more deliberate in how they spend their health care dollars,” said Aon Hewitt Senior Vice President Maureen Fay.

 To encourage employees to enroll in CDHPs, organizations are using a variety of tactics, including: